Understanding blankets on prams and how sunshades work

 Key points for parents to remember are:

-* Doctors and health professionals recommend that babies aged under 6 months are kept out of direct sunlight at all times.
+* Doctors and health professionals state that babies aged under 6 months must be kept out of direct sunlight at all times.
 This is due to the thinness of their skin and how easily they could burn.
-Keeping your child shaded from the sun when it is very hot is always going to be better than a sunburned baby which can have short and long term consequences.
+Keeping your child shaded from the sun when it is very hot is always going to be better than a sunburned baby which can have both short and long term consequences.

 * Do not bundle baby up in lots of thick layers when it's hot outside.
 Loose, thin and cool is the best way to go.